User Tools

 There are two basic types of stairs, the return-type and scissor-type stairs.
 Return-type stairs entry and exit is made from roughly the same location on each floor.
 While scissor-type stairs consist of two separate sets of stairs, which cross each other within a common shaft.
 In this type of stair arrangement, the stair access point for each set of stairs in the shaft is at opposite locations on adjacent floors.
 Some scissor type stair arrangements will only service alternate floors with each set of stairs in the same stair shaft.

-Center core building design features office or living area surrounding a “core” containing stairwells, elevators and utilities.
+Center core building design features an office or living area surrounding a “core” containing stairwells, elevators, and utilities.
 The fire can wrap around the corridor and behind crews on hose lines.
 This situation can also occur in large open areas around the core.
 If the potential for this exists, operate two lines; one to attack the fire and the other to prevent the fire from wrapping around the core.

-Some High Rises in Toledo have an exterior curtain wall of glass and/or aluminum.
+Some High-rises in Toledo have an exterior curtain wall of glass and/or aluminum.
 In some cases, there is a gap between the main structural frame and the exterior curtain wall which can be a path for vertical fire spread.
 It is this and auto-exposure, or exterior lapping of fire to the floor above, are the main means of fire extension that should concern fire forces and be scouted for early and often.

 Command Posts